-- To equip participants with fundamental concepts of political economy and sound public policy and enable them to understand the root cause of current challenges and effectively champion for policy solutions through their profession.
+- To equip participants with fundamental concepts of political economy and sound public policy, and enable them to understand the root cause of current challenges in order to effectively champion for policy solutions through their profession.

 - To plug participants into a global network of opportunities in order to propel their intellectual growth, make personal connections, and access resources to help them advance their vision of a free society.

-College students, young professionals, development leaders over the age of 18.
+College students, young professionals, development leaders, and anyone over the age of 18 interested in public policy.